Rheinland-Pfalz Garrison Teams think outside the box when it comes to reducing costs and “Going Green”

-U.S. Army Garrison Rheinland-Pfalz employees at Panzer Kaserne, Germany, continue to employ creative ways to re-use/repurpose materials, saving money and improving relationships within the community.
+KASIERSLAUTERN, Germany — Garrison employees at Panzer Kaserne, Germany, continue to employ creative ways to re-use/repurpose materials, saving money and improving relationships within the community.

-The Records Staging Area (RSA) Team at Panzer Kaserne partners with the Defense Commissary Agency, Europe (DeCA) Central Distribution Center Germersheim (CDC-G) to repurpose and re-use over 900 pallets, saving approximately 27,000 euros.
+The same team that partnered with a local company this summer to recycle over 15 tons of expired paper documents identified yet another way to save money and contribute to the “Ready Garrison” efforts on becoming a greener garrison, this time with the re-use of wooden pallets.

 U.S. Army Garrison Rheinland-Pfalz is the Army’s premier Strategic Readiness Platform overseas in delivering unmatched mobilization and installation support services to enable readiness for a globally responsive Army and providing a safe home for our Total Force community and families.